 The City will collect your recycling as long as it is properly separated from trash:

-A) Cans and bottles must be in a rigid container not to exceed 32 gallons or 50 lbs.
+A) Cans and bottles must be in a rigid container not to exceed twelve (12) 32 – gallon receptacles (maximum weight – 50 pounds per receptacle) OR four (4) 96 – gallon receptacles.

 B) Recycling must be free of trash.